Leica SL2-S vs Pentax K-1 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the SL2-S and the K-1 II are recent models that are part of the current product line-up.
 The K-1 II replaced the earlier Pentax K-1, while the SL2-S does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.
+Further information on the features and operation of the SL2-S and K-1 II can be found, respectively, in the Leica SL2-S Manual (free pdf) or the online Pentax K-1 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica SL2-S and the Pentax K-1 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.